onairsite/onairsite/README.md

 - 🔹 **Software Developer** with expertise in **.NET Core, Flutter, and Angular**
 - 🎯 Passionate about **backend development, API design, and multi-tenant architectures**
 - 🏫 Focused on **school management systems, social platforms, and AI-driven solutions**
-- 📌 Currently working on **a school-based social platform and a pet care management system**
+- 📌 Currently working on **a school-based social platform management system**